-The most common adverse event (incidence at least 1% for fluoxetine and greater than placebo) associated with discontinuation in 3 pediatric placebo-controlled trials (N=418 randomized; 228 fluoxetine-treated; 190 placebo-freated) was mania/hypomania (1.8% for fluoxetine-treated, 0% for placebo-freated).
+The most common adverse event (incidence at least 1% for fluoxetine and greater than placebo) associated with discontinuation in 3 pediatric placebo-controlled trials (N=418 randomized; 228 fluoxetine-treated; 190 placebo-treated) was mania/hypomania (1.8% for fluoxetine-treated, 0% for placebo-treated).
 In these clinical trials, only a primary event associated with discontinuation was collected.

-Events\observed in Prozac Weekly, clinical trials. - Treatment-emergent adverse events in clinical trials with Prozac Weekly were similar to the adverse events reported by patients in clinical trials with Prozac Weekly were similar to the adverse events reported by patients in clinical trials with Prozac Weekly vere similar to the adverse events reported by patients in clinical trials with Prozac Weekly reported diarrhea than patients taking placebo (10% versus 5%, respectively) or taking Prozac 20 mg daily (10% versus 5%, respectively).
+Events observed in Prozac Weekly clinical trials - Treatment-emergent adverse events in clinical trials with Prozac Weekly were similar to the adverse events reported by patients in clinical trials with Prozac daily.
+In a placebo-controlled clinical trial, more patients taking Prozac Weekly reported diarrhea than patients taking placebo (10% versus 3%, respectively) or taking Prozac 20 mg daily (10% versus 5%, respectively).